Lie-orthogonal operators: Invariant ideals of Lie-orthogonal operators

 \begin{corollary} All eigenvalues of any Lie-orthogonal automorphism of a centerless finite-dimensional Lie algebra are equal to one. \end{corollary}

 \begin{proof} Let $J$ be a Lie-orthogonal automorphism on a centerless finite-dimensional Lie algebra~$L$.
-As the center~$Z$ of~$L$ is zero, the operator~$J$ has no zero eigenvalues.
+As an automorphism, the operator~$J$ has no zero eigenvalues.
 We fix a number $\nu$ that is not zero or one.
 Consider the corresponding ideal~$I_\nu$.
 Analogously to the previous corollary, $[I_\nu, I_\nu]\subset Z$.
-As $[I_\nu, I_\mu]=0$ for any eigenvalue $\mu$ that is not equal to $\nu$ or $\nu^{-1}$, and the algebra~$L$ is a sum of the ideals~$I_\mu$, where the subscript $\mu$ runs through the set of eigenvalues of the operator~$J$, the ideal~$I_\nu$ is contained in~$Z$.
+As $[I_\nu, I_\mu]=\{0\}$ for any eigenvalue $\mu$ that is not equal to $\nu$ or $\nu^{-1}$, and the algebra~$L$ is a sum of the ideals~$I_\mu$, where the subscript $\mu$ runs through the set of eigenvalues of the operator~$J$, the ideal~$I_\nu$ is contained in~$Z$.
 Therefore, $I_\nu=\{0\}$, i.e., $\nu$ is not an eigenvalue of~$J$. \end{proof}

-\begin{lemma} Let $J$ be a Lie-orthogonal automorphism on a finite-dimensional Lie algebra~$L$.
-Then $L$ can be represented as a sum of three ideals $(\tilde I_1+\hat I)\oplus Z_0$, where the restriction of $J$ on $\tilde I_1$ has only unit eigenvalues, $\hat I$ is a nilpotent ideal of nilpotence degree not greater than two and the ideal $Z_0$ is Abelian.
-Moreover, $\tilde I_1\cap\hat I=L'\cap Z$. \end{lemma}
+\begin{corollary} Let $J$ be a Lie-orthogonal automorphism on a finite-dimensional Lie algebra~$L$.
+Then $L$ can be represented as a sum of two ideals $I_1+\hat I$, where the restriction of $J$ on $I_1$ has only unit eigenvalues and $\hat I$ is a nilpotent ideal of nilpotence degree not greater than two. \end{corollary}